 Conversely, brute force designs respond negatively to material loading.
 As the material load increases, the stroke decreases.
 A brute force machine will typically have large motors and eccentric weights that take time to startup and can sometimes get stuck in this frequency during startup causing structural stresses.
 After startup, it operates far away from the isolation frequency and thus does not benefit from the Two-Mass curve (noted to the right).
 The power required to achieve a design stroke is a direct correlation of the mass it must vibrate.
 Therefore, with an increase in material load, the design stroke will decrease.
 With this inherent difference, Two-Mass technology maintains material activation efficiency and capacity at all times, while brute force efficiency and capacity will decrease under full load and surge conditions.
 Performance uptime is impacted by the mechanical design of the two different styles.

-Comparing Two-Mass and Brute Force Side by Side
+Two-Mass v.
+Brute Force

 The Two-Mass Sub Resonant Technology responds positively to material loading.
 Machine design takes into consideration the equipment weight and material surge weight and optimizes the motor HP and spring network so that efficiency and capacity are not affected as process conditions vary.

 The Brute Force design responds negatively to increased material loading, perhaps significantly under surge conditions.
 This will decrease stroke and diminish efficiency.
 The machine design must take into account the motor/drive mass, body mass, and material mass.
 All 3 consume the motor/drive HP, which is limited.